 You know the scenario.
 You wake up in the morning, turn on the shower and your water is frigid cold.
-You stand there shivering waiting for it to heat up and it seems to take forever.
+You stand there shivering to wait for it to heat up and it seems to take forever.
 Or maybe it’s just you.
 Maybe you’re last in line and the rest of your family has enjoyed a nice hot shower, but when you turn on the hot water tap the water is freezing.
 Neither of these situations is normal.
-If your hot water heater is working efficiently and holds enough water for everyone, you should have nice warm water as soon as you turn on and adjust your hot water tap.
+If your hot water heater is working efficiently and holds enough water for everyone, you should have nice warm water as soon as you turn it on and adjust your hot water tap.

-So why does your hot water run out so quickly?
+So, why does your hot water run out so quickly?